 Face picture cutouts vs 3D liveness projection

-Printing out a picture of somebody’s face and trying to pass it for a real person can break liveness system.
-Given enough ambition, a catfish can use a printed picture with cut out eyes and blink into the camera themselves — here you have the image and the movement.
+Printing out a picture of somebody’s face and trying to pass it for a real person can break the liveness system.
+Given enough ambition, a catfish can use a printed picture with cut-out eyes and blink into the camera themselves—here you have the image and the movement.
 Before choosing a liveness product, try this trick yourself.
 The result will most probably surprise you.

 Only liveness 3D projection can fight it, as it screens for the depth and separates a flat piece of paper from a dimensional human face.

 350+ businesses and 10 000 000 users benefit from the accuracy of Sumsub liveness detection system while getting the highest conversion rates.
 Learn more about us here.

 Why wearing a Donald Trump mask can trick your platform